Epacik/ModelSirs/README.md

 Final project of laboratory classes in Computational Physics.
 This program simulates the spread of a hypothetical disease.

-This in this repo ptobably leaves a lot to be desired, especially if you're a Java developer with some experience, I am really sorry about that.
+Code in this repo ptobably leaves a lot to be desired, especially if you're a Java developer with some experience, I am really sorry about that.
 In my defence, this is my first bigger Java project, and I had to finish this code quite quickly.

 The SIRS model is a simple epidemiological model and an extension of the SIR model.